izztnkr/Social_media_app/README.md

   ## Description

-This project is, the back end of a social network application.
+This project is, the back end of a social network API.
 User Story:
 AS A social media startup
 I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data